Word embeddings — word2vec and vectors that mean something

 - The ___ flew south for winter.

 You don’t need to know the missing words to know they refer to different kinds of animals.
+The context — the words around the blank — narrows down what fits.
+That’s one half of the idea: context predicts the word.

 The distributional hypothesis says: define a word by its contexts.
 Build a representation that places words close together if their context distributions are similar.
 That representation will encode semantic similarity, syntactic role, and a surprising amount of world knowledge — all without any human labeling, just from raw text.